-Bush-hogging frequently asked questions (faq)
+Bush-hogging / BRUSH-Hogging frequently asked questions (faq)

 What is Bush-Hogging?

-Bush-hogging, also referred to as rotary cutting, tractor mowing, or heavy duty mowing is useful when a property needs to be cleared of light brush up to 1” in diameter.
+Bush-hogging, also referred to as brush-hogging, rotary cutting, tractor mowing, or heavy duty mowing is useful when a property needs to be cleared of light brush up to 1” in diameter.
 Bush-hogging is the most basic form of land clearing.
 The most common setup is a tractor with about 50hp pulling a 6’ rotary cutter.
 Bush-hogging is most effective when the property is somewhat level, dry, & clear of debris.
 Bush-hogging is a good choice when there is ample access for a tractor to operate.
 Bush-hogging is dangerous & flying debris can sometimes cause property damage.
 Be sure to check that your operator is licensed & carries liability insurance.
-Permits are not required for bush-hogging of upland areas in the Tampa Bay area.
+Permits are not required for bush-hogging upland areas in the Tampa Bay area.

 Should I rent a Bush-Hog?

 Most rental companies have stopped renting out tractors with bushhogs due to the high injury rate associated with improper use.
 We do not recommend renting a bush-hog unless you have experience operating this type of machinery.
 In addition to possible injury and property damage, you are also responsible for any mechanical failure that occurs while renting.
 Tractors with bush-hogs frequently break down leading to large repair bills that you will be responsible for.
-You can usually hire a professional bush-hog operator for about the same cost as renting.
+You can usually hire a professional bush-hog operator for about the same or less than the cost as renting.

 Do you maintain properties after they are Bush-Hogged?